Once (film): Production

 The unrequited ending of the film was an element of the script that stayed consistent throughout production.
 Said Hansard, "A lot of films let themselves down really badly by wrapping everything up in the last five minutes and giving you a story that trails off lovely.
 And what happens with those films is that you enjoy them but you forget them, because the story didn’t rip you.
 But some films pull you in, and then they leave you on edge.
 They end, and you’re left thinking about it.
 And that’s really the power of cinema, the duty of cinema—to make you feel something."
 Hansard said ad-libbing produced the moment where Irglova's character tells the Guy in un-subtitled Czech, "No, I love you," but when it was shot, he didn't know what she'd said, just like his character.

 During the shoot, Carney had predicted a romance between Hansard and Irglová, calling the two his "Bogart and Bacall."
 Hansard and Irglová did become a couple in real life, getting together while on a promotional tour across North America, and living together in Dublin, in Hansard's flat.
 Entertainment Weekly reported:

 In 2009, Hansard indicated they were no longer a romantic couple.
 He said, "Of course, we fell into each other's arms.
 It was a very necessary part of our friendship but I think we both concluded that that wasn't what we really wanted to do.
 So we're not together now.
 We are just really good friends."

 As a result of the film, Hansard and Irglová released music and toured together as The Swell Season.

 Glen Hansard and Markéta Irglová reprised their roles in The Simpsons episode "In the Name of the Grandfather."

 Reception

 Box office

 A rough cut of the film was previewed on 15 July 2006 at the Galway Film Fleadh, but the film was subsequently turned down by several prestigious European film festivals.
 However, once finished, it secured spots at the 2007 Sundance Film Festival on 20 January 2007 and the Dublin Film Festival in February 2007, and received the audience awards at both events.

-The film was first released on cinema in Ireland on 23 March 2007, followed by a limited release in the United States on 16 May 2007.
+The film was first released on cinema in Ireland by Buena Vista International on 23 March 2007, followed by a limited release in the United States by Fox Searchlight Pictures on 16 May 2007.
 After its second weekend in release in the United States and Canada, the film topped the 23 May 2007 indieWIRE box office chart with nearly $31,000 average per location.
 As of 28 March 2009, Once has grossed nearly $9.5 million in North America and over $20 million worldwide.